-This historic building was purchased in 1981 by the Continental Bank.
-Revived and packaged in its 2000 square meters by the Foundation, Cabrera House became the Pre-Columbian Art Museum of Cusco is the first and only museum dedicated to highlight the Peruvian art of the ancient cultures of Peru.
+This historical monument was purchased in 1981 by the Continental Bank.
+Revived and packaged in its 2000 square meters by the Foundation, Cabrera House became the Pre-Columbian Art Museum of Cusco is the first and only museum dedicated to highlighting the art of the ancient cultures of Peru.
 The museum displays in an orderly and progressive way: a Hall of Wood, a Nazca, a Mochica, a Huari, a Chimu, an Inca, a Colonial, a Gold Room and Silver Room, distributed according to their location.

-The 403 works of art spanning from 1250 B.C. to 1532 A.D. and were selected from a universe of 45,000 objects belonging to the Archaeological Museum Rafael Larco Herrera in Lima.
-The museology and lighting are spectacular as highlight the beauty of painting and sculpture in the 11 Peruvian prehistory museum rooms.
+The 403 works of art spanning from 1250 B.C. to 1532 A.D. were selected from a universe of 45,000 objects belonging to the Archaeological Museum Rafael Larco Herrera in Lima.
+The museography and lighting are spectacular as they highlight the beauty of painting, sculpture and ceramics of Peruvian prehistory in the 11 rooms of the museum.

 A summary of necessary information for the traveler: Exchange, schedules, reference prices and much more.

 Choose tours where you can appreciate breathtaking landscapes and vestiges of ancient cultures.

 Find accommodation for your stay in Cusco, from facilities in rural areas to five star hotels.